termisoc/termibot/README.rst

 Plugins recieve the name of the instance as their first argument, and other data on stdin.

-The first line on stdin consists of ``<nick>\t<username>\t<hostname>\t<full irc user/host string>``.
+The first line on stdin consists of ``<nick>\t<username>\t<hostname>\t<full irc user/host string>\t<channel>``, where ``channel`` is either the channel in which the command was sent or the user who sent the command via a query.

 The second consists of all the arguments given to the command.

-Anything you send to stdout will be printed into the channel the plugin was called from, prefixed with the username (so you don't need to add the username to the reply yourself).
-The same goes for stderr, which will additionally be prefixed with ERROR.
+Anything sent to stdout will be treated as a response, subject to the following rules:

+- if the first word starts with ``#`` it will be assumed to be a channel; the entire output line, minus the first word, will be sent to that channel.
+- if the first word starts with ``@`` it will assumed to prefix a username; the entire output line, minus the first word, will be sent in a query to that user.
+- otherwise, the entire output line will be sent either in a query to the user (if the command was received via a query), or to the channel in which the command was received, prefixed with the username of the sender.

+Anything sent to stderr will be sent in a query to the user who sent the command.

 Command Socket
 ==============